monero-project/monero/README.md

 The following table summarizes the tools and libraries required to build.
 A few of the libraries are also included in this repository (marked as "Vendored").
-By default, the build uses the library installed on the system, and ignores the vendored sources.
+By default, the build uses the library installed on the system and ignores the vendored sources.
 However, if no library is found installed on the system, then the vendored source will be built and used.
 The vendored sources are also used for statically-linked builds because distribution